-The main character was modeled and animated by muh good buddy, Matthew Park.
-Everything else was pretty much all me.
+The main character was modeled and animated by my then classmate, Matthew Park.
+All of the programming and design was done by me.

 Ultra was my final senior project at George Mason University in 2012 and the result of my love for the Nintendo Wii.
 I very much wanted to make my own Wii game and was always persistently trying to imagine new ways one could use its controllers in a 3rd person action game.

 I wasn’t able to include every single idea I had but throughout development I was able to encounter and overcome numerous challenges including connecting with Wii controls and implementing procedural animations.
 Looking back on it I can see an incredible amount of flaws in its design and execution, but I’m still proud of what I was able to create given what I had at the time.